-Breaking News: Three Pedestrians Killed In Melbourne CBD [Updated]
+Three Pedestrians Killed In Melbourne CBD [Breaking]

 — RCH Melbourne (@RCHMelbourne) January 20, 2017

-According to ABC News, the man driving has been arrested, the incident has been contained and people need not be concerned any further events like this will unfold in the Melbourne CBD.
+According to ABC News, the driver has been arrested, the incident has been contained, and people need not be concerned any further events like this will unfold in the Melbourne CBD.

-Acting Commander Stuart Bateson from Victoria Police released the following statement about the incident.
+Acting Commander Stuart Bateson, from Victoria Police, released the following statement about the incident.

 “We have the offender in custody.
 There is no further threat to the public at this stage.
 We believe this male did some donuts at Flinders Street and Swanston Street, turned left into the Bourke Street Mall and deliberately drove into the crowd, continued along the footpath colliding with further pedestrians.”

-Bateson also implored people stay away from the Melbourne CBD while they process this horrific incident.
+Bateson also implored people to stay away from the Melbourne CBD while they process this horrific incident.

 “It is going to take us a really long time to process this scene.
 Our priority at the moment is with the injured, and it must be that we give them our attention.
 We ask members of the public that perhaps witnessed the incident, if they’ve left the city, please log your details with Crime Stoppers.”